Yale romanization of Mandarin: Initials

 In Mandarin, stop and affricate consonants are all voiceless, but show a contrast between an aspirated and unaspirated series.
 A much-criticized feature of the Wade–Giles system was its use of an apostrophe to indicate aspiration, as in the syllable t'a contrasting with the unaspirated ta.

 The corresponding Yale spellings, ta and da respectively, suggest an approximation of the aspiration distinction to speakers of English, in which (unlike, say, Romance languages) voiceless consonants like t are pronounced with distinct aspiration when they occur at the start of a word, but voiced ones like d are pronounced unaspirated and with weakened voicing in that position.

 Similar conventions were used in the earlier Gwoyeu Romatzyh system and the later pinyin system.

 The Yale system, like Wade–Giles and Gwoyeu Romatzyh, represents palatal consonants using letters for the similar retroflex sounds with which they are in complementary distribution, aside from sy for /ɕ/.
 That is more intuitive for English speakers than the pinyin usage of the letters q and x, which no longer carry their values expected in English text.
 For example, q in pinyin is pronounced something like the ch in chicken and is written as ch in Yale Romanization.
-Xi in pinyin is pronounced something like English she; in Yale it is written as syi.
+Xi in pinyin is pronounced something like English see; in Yale it is written as syi.